News, Vision & Voice for the Advisory Community

 Aaron Klein's Autopilot takes aim at 65% of advisors who find TAMPs are both expensive and too much abdication of portfolio management customization

-Brooke's Note: Until now hybrid IBD/IAR reps had to make a hard decision that was either to embrace a TAMP relationship or not -- and each model had big potential drawbacks.
+Brooke's Note: Until now hybrid IBD/IAR reps had to make a hard decision about whether to embrace a TAMP relationship or not -- and each model had big potential drawbacks.
 Using a TAMP is a huge scale advantage and a huge compliance advantage.
-But TAMPs reduce the advisor's role considerably to more of an account rep. The insult to injury is that it builds in layers of cost that make the advisor's fee overlay all the more onerous.
+But TAMPs reduce the advisor's role considerably to more of an account rep. The insult to injury is that it builds in layers of cost that make the advisor's fee-overlay all the more onerous.
 This article is about Riskalyze winning a big IBD/RIA account based on its ability to deliver professional money management, allow the advisors to tailor to taste, do it cheaply and do it easily.
-People I interviewed say it surely represents a new competitive threat to Envestnet and the TAMPs but mostly it threatens the terns of thousands of reps who still try to compete as a self-CIO.
+People I interviewed say it surely represents a new competitive threat to Envestnet and the TAMPs but mostly it threatens the tens of thousands of reps who still try to compete as a self-CIO.
 The interesting subplot here is what Riskalyze is doing to make this all seem so palatable.
 It seems to get back to its original product -- the risk number.
 The broker-dealer execs love that all the moving parts -- and the conversation about them -- can be reduced to matching numbers to numbers.
-It's a Middle Way and for a certain kind of advisors -- a better way at a better price.
+It's a middle way and for a certain kind of advisors -- a better way at a better price.
+See: How Aaron Klein plans to make Riskalyze the epicenter of the RIA business with $20 million of fresh private equity money.

-Riskalyze is making news by inventing a third way for financial advisors to invest -- and potentially solved an intractable problem for independent broker dealers.
+Riskalyze is making news by inventing a third way for financial advisors to invest -- and potentially solving an intractable problem for independent broker-dealers.

-The Sacramento-based software company is selling robotics that gives IBD executives hope that for the first time the 65%-plus of advisors who insist on serving as their own chief investment officer won't sacrifice the ability to scale their practices.
+The Auburn, Calif.-based software company is selling robotics that gives IBD executives hope that for the first time the 65%-plus of advisors who insist on serving as their own chief investment officer won't sacrifice the ability to scale their practices.

 The idea is that Riskalyze has fashioned a way -- by chopping out middleman costs and allowing a higher level of input without more work -- to entice these advisors to finally outsource a vital chunk of the manager-of-managers portfolio management process.